 Centre for Sustainable Economy

-Centre for a Sustainable Economy is engaged in research, development and implementation of sustainable industrial and environmental technologies.
-Its goal is to replace existing solutions that burden the environment – with new ones that will protect it and perhaps reverse its degradation.
-The centre includes research groups for materials engineering, mechanical engineering, and wood, chemical and environmental technologies.
+Centre for Sustainable Economy is dedicated to the research, development and implementation of sustainable industrial and environmental technologies.
+Its aim is to replace existing solutions that burden the environment – with new ones that will protect it and possibly reverse its degradation.
+The centre includes research groups for materials engineering, mechanical engineering and wood, chemical and environmental technologies.

 The Centre focuses activities of: